trashpanda001/docker-centos-sshd/README.md

 This is a simple, dockerized SSH service built on top of the [official CentOS 7](https://hub.docker.com/_/centos/) Docker image.

-The root user password is simply "root".
+The root password is "root".

 By default, SSH2 host keys (RSA, ECDSA, and ED25519) are generated when the container is started, if not already present.